 software engineer intern june – august 2016

-the augmented reality app demonstrates the oddity of corporate workdays
+An iOS augmented reality app demonstrates the oddity of corporate workdays.

 Sotbi's are guys who, forcing debtors to pay back multibillion-rubles debts.
 So, in this AR game your goal is find the five hiding debtors.

 For the Moscow metro map I created various tools to facilitate the designer's work on the map, and also developed scripts to automate the creation of the map in different formats and its translation into different languages.
 My work greatly reduced the time it took to create the map and saved the company money.

 For Sotbi's AR announcement, I pulled the model out of Unity, wrote a web editor to draw the camera's flight path (on the next project, I learned that it turns out to be easier to do in the 3d editor) and patch